PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Wait," said Asarah. ""I must look a fright.
 Your master will be unhappy if I do not have time to compose himself."

-"Master is usually unhappy," Samga said with a sad look that looked decidedly out of place on what was obviously a monster.
+"Master is usually unhappy," Samga said with a sad look that seemed out of place on a monster.

-Asarah knew what the flying man wanted with her she wasn't about to give it to him without a fight.
+Asarah knew what the flying man wanted with her.
+And she wasn't about to let him get the upper hand without a fight.
 But there were many ways to fight.
 And where a man had desire, a woman had an opportunity to torture.
 She took stock of her appearance as best she could without a mirror.
 Her hair, unruly at the best of times, was now an utterly, out-of-control mess.
 That was okay, some men preferred her that way.
 Unless she missed her mark, this Wizard was one of them.
 But her dress? ugh.
 It simply wouldn't do.
 She smiled an evil smile and started ripping.

 After her first few tears, her left sleeve and blouse was in tatters, revealing the hollow of her clavicle, most of her left breast and all of her left arm.
 Then he grabbed a hold of the skirt below the knees.
 A few sharp jerks and she was showing a lot more leg.
 Then she rolled her lips inward and bit down on them hard to bring a bright redness to them.

 There, she thought, that ought to put him in a twist.
 Not all men are wizards, but all wizards are men.
 Asarah, girl, we're going to see how much we can lead this one around.

-She turned and tried it out on the creature.
-When she didn't even get the hint of a reaction, she asked, "What manner of man are you?"
+Then she turned and tried it out on the creature.
+A toss of the hair, a full smile, a subtle roll of her hips.
+It should have hit him pretty hard, but she got no reaction from him.
+She asked, "What manner of man are you?"

-"Samga, is no man.
-Samga Orc!
+"Samga, isn't a man.
+Samga is an Orc!
 Now come.
 The master is waiting."

 Hunh, she thought, Orcs must be gay.

-# 24 Boltac and Relan and Rattick
+# 25 -- Boltac and Relan and Rattick

+Rattick led Boltac and Relan deeper into the dungeon.
+Sometimes they moved through natural caverns with stalactites and stalagmites.
+Sometimes they walked through abandoned mine works.
+But as they descended deeper and deeper, the quality of the workmanship changed.
+When they plunged into the bedrock the tunnels seemed more organic.
+More gnawed than carved.
+It was in one of these these strange, unsettling passages that they came to a fork in the passage.
+Rattick stopped and said nothing.

-They came to a fork in the tunnel."Which way do we go?" asked Boltac.
+"Which way do we go?" asked Boltac.

 Relan put his hand on his sword hilt.
 "I say we go right, stout companions."